MarioPisaturo/my-personal-website/src/posts/2022-11-23-a-true-realtime-pages-with-amp-script.md

 ---
 So, if you want to use your fancy React component on a  AMP  page and you want to know how to do it I exhort you to join me on my journey so as to make it work well and make it production-ready.

+**Note**: This is a proof of concept.
+In production environments, additional configurations will be needed.

 ---

 ## AMP